 You can’t write about open-source ecommerce platforms without talking about Magento.
 Now owned by Adobe, Magento has three distinct versions: Magento Open Source (formerly Magento Community Edition), Adobe Commerce (formerly Magento Enterprise Edition) and Magento Commerce Cloud.
 Magento Open Source is free to download but does lack some features you may want later, such as B2B functionality like price lists or an easy-to-use page builder.

 Also written in PHP, WooCommerce is a free, open-source plugin that can be added to a frontend WordPress site to give it backend ecommerce functionality.
-WooCommerce may be a good choice if you’re looking to quickly monetize an existing WordPress site; however, it may be difficult to scale as adding additional payment, catalogue management and marketing features becomes costly and time-consuming on WooCommerce.
+WooCommerce may be a good choice if you’re looking to quickly monetize an existing WordPress site; however, it may be difficult to scale as adding additional payment, catalog management and marketing features becomes costly and time-consuming on WooCommerce.

 PrestaShop is another open-source platform that is free, but you can pay for add-ons and plugins to make it work for your business.
 PrestaShop is written in the PHP programming language with support for the MySQL database management system.
 PrestaShop currently supports 300,000 merchants globally.